Last Updated on

 - Hemp protein

-One of the easiest ways to increase your protein intake as a vegetarian is to consider taking some soy protein powder.
+Supplements are definitely a good idea for vegetarian bodybuilders and one of the easiest ways to increase your protein intake as a vegetarian is to consider taking some soy protein powder.

 When choosing a protein powder there are a few things to look for to ensure it meets your vegetarian rules.

-For instance both whey and casein powders are milk byproducts, meaning they are unsuitable for vegans.
+For instance, both whey and casein powders are milk byproducts, meaning they are unsuitable for vegans.
 They are ok for vegetarians though, right?

 Well, not necessarily as often during manufacturing an enzyme called rennet is added to help with the milk separation process.